Beverley Brown – Interim Digital Content Director

 During the last few years I have enjoyed working on a wide range of initiatives including:

-- Conference speaking engagements: include the Content Strategy Applied Conference
+- Conference speaking engagements including the Content Strategy Applied Conference

 - Courses completed: OU/Innovate Finance FinTech, the disruption and innovation of financial services and RIBA Certificate in Project Management

-- Contributing writer: on a diverse range of topics including multilingual content management, content consistency and measurement
+- I am a contributing writer on a diverse range of topics including multilingual content management, content consistency, terminology and measurement

 I am an advocate of ‘Global-Always’; developing products with the global market in mind to allow for intuitive and fluent translation and localisation of content in heavily regulated industries, embedding best practice qualitative and quantitative measures in the content creation process.